huynguy-db/arcion-docs/content/docs/sources/source-prerequisites/SQLServer.md

 title: Microsoft SQL Server
 description: "Learn how to set up Replicant Arcion CDC Agent for your Source SQL Server and enable CDC replication."
 weight: 3
 bookHidden: false
+url: docs/references/source-prerequisites/sqlserver
 ---

 # Arcion CDC Agent
-If you set [the `extractor` parameter to `LOG` for your Source SQL Server](/docs/sources/source-setup/sqlserver/#specify-cdc-extractor), Replicant uses the Arcion CDC Agent as CDC Extractor.
+If you set [the `extractor` parameter to `LOG` for your Source SQL Server]({{< ref "docs/sources/source-setup/sqlserver/realtime-replication/arcion-cdc-agent#extractor" >}}), Replicant uses the Arcion CDC Agent as CDC Extractor.
 This page describes how to install and configure Replicant Arcion CDC Agent.

 ## Overview